sustainable-software-sustainability/website/content/sections/wosss21/participation-guidelines.md

 Harassment includes offensive communication related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

-Participants asked to stop any harassing behaviour are expected to comply immediately.
+Participants asked to stop any harassing behaviour were expected to comply immediately.

 Be careful in the words that you choose.
 Remember that words can be offensive to those around you.